Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 Another quite rainy season and everything here is so beautiful and lush!
 This spring was the most beautiful spring that I can remember to date!
 Tragedy struck this winter and I had to leave Bella Vista for a couple of months.
 My mother was diagnosed with Lung Cancer and I spent January through March in Mississippi.
 She died March the 15th and I brought my father back here to Bella Vista to stay with me for a few months.
 The beautiful spring helped Dad in the healing process.
 We spent hours fishing on the lakes and visiting the spring garage sales, both things my dad loves to do.
 I credit Beautiful Bella Vista with helping myself and my Dad through a really tough time.

-It's still a buyer's market here in Bella Vista, but that's not going to hold true forever.
+It's a buyer's market here in Bella Vista, but that's not going to hold true forever.
 Too many baby boomers are going to be looking to retire in an area such as this one, so if you're thinking of buying a home, now is the time.

 Our first winter in Bella Vista....Believe me, this much snow is not the norm in Bella Vista,